bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 **Tim Ruffing**: 00:35:55

-When you say setup, you mean like really `key setup`, right?
+When you say setup, you mean like really key setup, right?
-It's not like `signature setup`, it's a `key setup`.
+It's not like signature setup, it's a key setup.

 **Pieter Wuille**: 00:36:01